HistoryThis section has been translated automatically.

 TherapyThis section has been translated automatically.

-- Subtle clarification of the underlying disease, therapy according to the underlying disease.
-Strict smoking ban, discontinuation of oral contraceptives and thrombocyte aggregation inhibitors (e.g. ASS).
+- Subtly clarify underlying disease, therapy according to underlying disease.
+Strict smoking ban, discontinuation of oral contraceptives and antiplatelet drugs (e.g. ASA).

-- In the idiopathic form without further signs of disease, no further therapy is required, but close monitoring of the course of the disease is necessary, as the symptom "livedo" can precede a vascular systemic disease.
+- In the idiopathic form without further signs of disease, no further therapy is required, but close follow-up is necessary, since the symptom "livedo" may precede a vascular systemic disease.

 Progression/forecastThis section has been translated automatically.